-The state evaluator and the regional evaluators collected primary and secondary data at the county, regional, and state levels between September 1, 2017 and May 30, 2018.
-The state evaluator met with the regional evaluators at a statewide conference in September 2017 to discuss the expectations of the regional needs assessment for the fourth year.
+The state evaluator and the regional evaluators collected primary and secondary data at the county, regional, and state levels between September 1, 2018 and May 30, 2019.

 Between September and July the State Evaluator meet with Regional Evaluators via bi-weekly conference calls to discuss the criteria for processing and collecting data.
 The information is primarily gathered through established secondary sources including federal and state government agencies.
 In addition, region-specific data collected through local law enforcement, community coalitions, school districts and local-level governments are included to address the unique regional needs of the community.
 Additionally, qualitative data is collected through primary sources such as surveys and focus groups conducted with stakeholders and participants at the regional level.